espressomd/espresso/doc/sphinx/introduction.rst

 There are a number of tutorials that introduce the use of |es| for different physical systems.
-You can also find the tutorials and related scripts in the directory ``/doc/tutorials`` or `online on GitHub <https://github.com/espressomd/espresso/blob/python/doc/tutorials/>`_.
+You can also find the tutorials and related scripts in the directory :file:`/doc/tutorials` or `online on GitHub <https://github.com/espressomd/espresso/blob/python/doc/tutorials/>`_.
 Currently, the following tutorials are available:

-* 01-lennard_jones: Modelling of a single-component and a two-component Lennard-Jones liquid.
+* :file:`01-lennard_jones`: Modelling of a single-component and a two-component Lennard-Jones liquid.
-* 02-charged_system: Modelling of charged systems such as ionic crystals.
+* :file:`02-charged_system`: Modelling of charged systems such as ionic crystals.
-* 04-lattice_boltzmann: Simulations including hydrodynamic interactions using the Lattice-Boltzmann method.
+* :file:`04-lattice_boltzmann`: Simulations including hydrodynamic interactions using the Lattice-Boltzmann method.
-* 05-raspberry_electrophoresis: Extended objects in a Lattice-Boltzmann fluid, raspberry particles.
+* :file:`05-raspberry_electrophoresis`: Extended objects in a Lattice-Boltzmann fluid, raspberry particles.
-* 06-active_matter: Modelling of self-propelling particles.
+* :file:`06-active_matter`: Modelling of self-propelling particles.
-* 07-electrokinetics: Modelling electrokinetics together with hydrodynamic interactions.
+* :file:`07-electrokinetics`: Modelling electrokinetics together with hydrodynamic interactions.
-* 08-visualization: Using the online visualizers of ESPResSo.
+* :file:`08-visualization`: Using the online visualizers of |es|.
-* 09-swimmer_reactions: Further modelling of self-propelling particles.
+* :file:`09-swimmer_reactions`: Further modelling of self-propelling particles.
-* 10-reaction_ensemble: Modelling chemical reactions by means of the reaction ensemble.
+* :file:`10-reaction_ensemble`: Modelling chemical reactions by means of the reaction ensemble.

 .. _Sample scripts:

 Sample scripts
 --------------

-Several scripts that can serve as usage examples can be found in the directory ``/samples``, or in the `git repository <https://github.com/espressomd/espresso/blob/python/samples/>`_.
+Several scripts that can serve as usage examples can be found in the directory :file:`/samples`, or in the `git repository <https://github.com/espressomd/espresso/blob/python/samples/>`_.

-* ``billard.py``
+* :file:`billard.py`
     A simple billiard game, needs the Python ``pypopengl`` module

-* ``bonds-tst.py``
+* :file:`bonds-tst.py`
    Test script that manually creates and deletes different bonds between particles (see :ref:`Bonded interactions`).
 This script performs:

    * print defined bonded interactions